-Game communicates a story of some sort.
+Game communicates a story of some sort (No Tetris).

 Everyone loves a good story.
 Pick something that sounds interesting to your team and include the story in your game.
 You'll again have to ensure that the story is evident in all aspects of your game, but as long as there is a story and it's integrated into gameplay, we don't care what the story is.
-Laser cats on Mars, ninjas in space, or the tales of Elon Musk, have fun and be creative!
+Ninjas in space, subterranean farming, or the tales of Boaty McBoatface, have fun and be creative!